Reduce Holiday Stress & Worry the Natural Way

 1) Give yourself a squeeze.
 See the fleshy part of your hand located between the thumb and pointer finger?
 It’s called the Hoku Point.
 Chinese medicine dictates squeezing this area tightly for 30 seconds will instantly relieve feelings of stress, as well as headache.
 Do it yourself anytime you feel stress taking over, step up the practice with a pair of Chinese stress balls, or schedule a massage with a acupressure specialist for more impact.

 2) DIY aromatherapy.
 Unless you’re baking fresh cookies at home, ditch the sugary scents that are in abundance during the holidays and instead fill your home with citrus.
 Light a Citrus Delight pillar from Carole’s Candles, Inc. or stock up on a selection of Greenleaf, Voluspa, and Luminara verities from Mia Bella’s Boutique in Tracy.
 Don’t forget to overhaul your toiletries with orange- and lemon-scented products.
+You may even be able to find some wax melts with the same scent, which can be used with a buddha wax burners.
+This way you can switch up the aromas to your liking.
 (French at Heart in Lodi sells plenty!)